silviasimon01-alt/Silvia-Tomy-Simon-TMT-Clause-Library-/Clients/Saas/Saas Pain Points.md

 ## Overview

-This document identifies recurring **contractual, operational and regulatory pain-points** in SaaS agreements and provides **actionable drafting and negotiation solutions** for legal teams, commercial counsel and deal leads.
+This note identifies recurring **contractual, operational and regulatory pain-points** in SaaS agreements and provides **actionable drafting and negotiation solutions**.
 Each issue includes: the problem statement, an analysis rooted in legal/technical/regulatory research, and a recommended contractual fix.
 Embedded hyperlinks navigate to supporting research sources, regulatory decisions and commentary for quick reference.